goblinfactory/konsole/README.md

             new Split(12, "col3", LineThickNess.Single)
 ```

-In order to use the code yourself in a project, simply leave out the MockConsole, and start with a `new Window()` as below.
+... then in order to use the code yourself in a project, simply leave out the MockConsole, and start with a `new Window()` as below.
 The rest of the unit test code will work the same in production as in testing.

 ```csharp